vitest-dev/vitest/docs/config/index.md

 ::: tip
 You will not be able to edit your `node_modules` code for debugging, since the code is actually located in your `cacheDir` or `test.cache.dir` directory.
 If you want to debug with `console.log` statements, edit it directly or force rebundling with `deps.experimentalOptimizer?.[mode].force` option.
 :::

+#### deps.fallbackCJS

+- **Type** `boolean`
+- **Default:** `false`

+When a dependency is a valid ESM package, try to guess the cjs version based on the path.
+This might be helpful, if a dependency has the wrong ESM file.

+This might potentially cause some misalignment if a package has different logic in ESM and CJS mode.

 #### deps.registerNodeLoader<NonProjectOption />